Deepali-Srivastava/advanced-data-structures-and-algorithms-in-c-sharp/README.md

 # Advanced Data Structures and Algorithms in C#

-This [“Data Structures and Algorithms in C#”](https://coursegalaxy.newzenler.com/courses/data-structures-algorithms-csharp-masterclass?coupon=GITHUB50) repository is for the students of my online course available on Udemy.
+This [Data Structures and Algorithms in C#](https://coursegalaxy.newzenler.com/courses/data-structures-algorithms-csharp-masterclass?coupon=GITHUB50) repository is for the students of my online course available on Udemy.
 It contains the source code of all the programs used in the course.

 ### About the Course
  * Thoroughly detailed course with complete working programs